yaikobzeray/dev-journal/activity_log.md

 Set up Django static files with WhiteNoise for production deployment.
 Much simpler than nginx just for static files.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 16 July 2024 — Entry 1

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*